Q: What is SPARK?

 Q: How does SPARK acknowledge donors?

-A: The full list of donors and businesses who have generously supported SPARK is included in the Fall Annual Giving brochure and website.
-The list on the website is updated on a regular basis.
-Click here to view the most current list.
+A: The full list of donors and businesses who have generously supported SPARK the prior year is included in the Fall Annual Giving brochure and website.
+The current school year list on the website is updated on a regular basis.
 We make every effort to list names correctly.
 Please email us with any corrections.

 Q: Why do I keep getting emails and request for me to donate when we’ve already given ?